ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 This dependency is necessary, because the class that implements `HttpClient` will import some of its configuration.

-### Step 2: Create a object CoroutineDispatchers
+### Step 2: Create a CoroutineDispatchers object

-Create a object and choose a name for it.
-For the example, `CoroutineDispatchers` was chosen.
+Create an object and choose a name for it, for example, `CoroutineDispatchers`.

-This object is responsible for configuring *CoroutineDispatchers*, which will dictate on which thread the tasks will be executed.
+This object is responsible for configuring **CoroutineDispatchers**, it will dictate which thread the tasks will run.

 ```kotlin
 import kotlinx.coroutines.CoroutineDispatcher